Together We Can Make a Difference.

 Many Hands is a charitable organization that is exempt from Federal income tax under section 501(c)(3) of the Internal Revenue Code.
 Contributions to Many Hands are tax-deductible to the extent allowed by law.

 We know you make thoughtful choices about the organizations you support.
-As you consider an investment in Many Hands, please review the 2017 Annual Report to learn about the fundraising and grantmaking efforts made by members this past year.Download the Annual Report
+As you consider an investment in Many Hands, please review the 2018 Impact Report to learn about the fundraising and grantmaking efforts made by members this past year.Download the Impact Report

 Our Focus Areas